New York Court Records

 How Do I Look Up My Traffic Tickets?

 To see details about a traffic ticket issued in the State of New York, visit the website of New York State DMV.
 Start your enquiry from the Plead and Pay page of the website.
 You will have to enter your NYS ID Number, a 9-digit ID number on your NYS driver’s license, learner permit, or photo ID card.
 The traffic ticket number is also required.
-If unavailable, you must enter the last four digits of your social security number.
+If unavailable, you may enter the last four digits of your social security number.

 Municipalities outside New York City may also have other means of providing details about traffic tickets.
 Some allow the public to search for traffic tickets from their county, city, town, or court website.